fabianlindfors/reshape/README.md

 	unique = true
 ```

-Expressions and `where` predicates are passed to Postgres as written.
-Reshape can't rewrite the column references inside them to point at the temporary columns used during a migration, so an index using either will be rejected if any column of the table is being changed in the same migration.
+Expressions and `where` predicates are passed to Postgres as written, so they reference the table's real columns.
+The exception is a column being replaced by an `alter_column` in the same migration: the original column is dropped when the migration completes and would take the index with it, so an index whose expression or predicate references such a column is rejected.

 _Example: add GIN index to `data` column on `products` table_